 Roots of the problem

-All forms of bullying are harmful to the well-being and health of the elderly and people living with disability in multifamily HUD subsidized and public housing.
+All forms of bullying are harmful to the well-being and health of the elderly and people living with disability in multifamily subsidized and public housing.
 It is a public health problem in Massachusetts and across the nation.
 And bullying can infect many institutions, from the workplace to the upscale multifamily community.

 Public housing has long been considered as fulfilling basic needs for people who lack money or health: "safe and sanitary."
 And to provide security and safety we must also include social and psychological safety.